 I connect with the corruption of the powerful and the voice of those who seek to tear away the veil of benevolence that shrouds the true faces of those who hide behind their authority.
 This dynamic is evident in my work and is a common theme in many novels.

-Kristin Ward is author of After the Green Withered
+Kristin Ward is the author of After the Green Withered

 The face of the country changed forever when the rain stopped falling and the green withered.
 Now water is the global currency and one power controls it all.

 My book of inspiration needs very little introduction.
 Pride and Prejudice by Jane Austen is a classic and loved by many.
 Even though I write mysteries (with a hint of romance), and I am not a particular romance-novel lover, Pride and Prejudice is one of my favorite all-time reads.
 For me, it is the greatest love story of all, yet so much more than that.